scollinselliott/eratosthenes/README.md

   above](#dates-of-events-in-sequences-and-absolute-constraints).
 Note
-  that the `mcse_crit`, as a stopping rule, applies still to the sequential events/absolute constraints, but MCSE will still be reported for the estimates of the production, use, and deposition dates.
+  that the `mcse_crit`, as a stopping rule, applies still to the sequential events/absolute constraints, but MCSE will still be reported for the estimates of the production, use, and depositional dates.
 - `tpq` and `taq` : Format must follow that illustrated in the Section above on [Absolute Constraints](#absolute-constraints).